nprapps/waterbug/README.md

 What is this?
 -------------

-Watermarker puts a watermarked logo and appropriate credit line on top of a phtoo for tweeting purposes.
+Waterbug puts a watermarked logo and appropriate credit line on top of a phtoo for tweeting purposes.

 Assumptions
 -----------